Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 ```
 <h4>Step 4</h4>

-- We ssh into our vagrant key folder to which is within the `ubuntu Linux`.
+- We ssh into our vagrant key folder which is within the `ubuntu Linux`.
-- Now we are in our vagrant file, and we need to `ls`(Checks contents within the folder) and `cd` (Change directory) onto our app script folder.
+- Now we are in our vagrant file, and we need to `ls`(Checks contents within the folder) and `cd` (Change directory) onto our app script-tests folder.

 <h2>Iteration to use within our terminal to implement sparta app</h2>

-- We can run the command `sudo gem install bundler` , which is a package for Ruby which manages and installs dependices.
+- We can run the command `sudo gem install bundler` , which is a package for Ruby which manages and installs dependencies.
 - `bundle` is used to ensure the correct ruby modules (gems) don't interfere with the app's requirements.
 - `rake spec` checks what we have installed as our gem dependencies and if missing we use `gem list` to decide what to install or not.
-(Since i run off
-MacOs, it did not work for specific operating system)
+(Specific older versions of MacOs operating system might interfere with the download of Ruby, e.g. High Sierra 10.13.

 <h4>Step 1</h4>

- - node.js nodejs --v and pm2 was missing from the list so therefore following commands are required:
+ - node.js, nodejs --v and pm2 was missing from the list so therefore following commands are required:

 `sudo apt-get install nodejs -y`